jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 Interbank debt is money-like, but not a perfect substitute for cash: it can be hard to convert to cash to fund new investments.
 Hence, interbank lending comes with an opportunity cost that generates positive spreads even absent any credit risk.
 These spreads enter banks' collateral constraints, generating a feedback between the opportunity cost in the credit market and the price of collateral in the asset market.
 This results in instability in the form of multiple equilibria, casting light on repo runs.
 We provide a new rational for counter-cyclical capital regulation.

-#### [Money Runs][MR]

-with [Giorgia Piacentino][giorgia], 2018

-We present a banking model in which bank debt is traded over the counter like banknotes were in the nineteenth century and repos are today.
-This focus on bank money creation reveals a new rationale for demandable debt and a new type of bank run, or "money run."